koustuvsinha/koustuvsinha.github.io/content/en/post/emacs_research_workflow/index.md

 ## Syncing &amp; Note taking in Ipad {#syncing-and-note-taking-in-ipad}

-Using the above method makes it trivial to sync my reading lists in my Ipad.
+Using the above method makes it trivial to sync my reading lists on my Apple Ipad.
 For starters, I keep the org files and bib files in my Dropbox directory, so any change in the `papers.org` file gets synced through Dropbox.
 I also add the arxiv pdf directory in my Dropbox, so that any new pdfs are automatically synced throughout my devices.
 On my Ipad, I use [PDF Expert](https://pdfexpert.com/) to read and annotate the papers by linking my Dropbox account.
 I take copious scribbles using my Apple pencil, and they are immediately synced so I can view the annotated pdf directly from my `papers.org` file.

 ## Closing Thoughts {#closing-thoughts}